sanjucs/ml-tools/PyTorch/distributed_training.md

 		* Each DDP process creates its own Reducer which
 			* Maps parameter gradients into buckets
 			* Registers autograd hook per parameter.
-	* Forward Pass - DDP takes the input, pass to the local model and run the local model.
+	* Forward pass - DDP takes the input, pass to the local model and run the local model.
-	* Backward Pass
+	* Backward pass
 		* When one gradient is ready, corresponding hook will be triggered and mark as ready for reduction.
 		* Once all the gradients in a bucket are ready for reduction, the Reducer will call allreduce on the bucket.
 	* Optimizer step - Since allreduce synchronizes params across the processes, optimizer step is equivalent to optimizing local model.